Louisville, KY Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, Louisville has net metering through local utility companies.
-Both Louisville Gas & Electric (LG&E) and Kentucky Utilities (KU) offer net metering programs that credit homeowners for excess solar energy sent back to the grid.
+Yes, Louisville residents have access to net metering through their utility providers.
+Louisville Gas & Electric (LG&E), Kentucky Utilities (KU), Kentucky Power, and Duke Energy all offer net metering programs that credit you for excess solar energy sent back to the grid.

-When your solar panels produce more electricity than your home uses, the surplus flows into the utility grid and you receive credits on your electric bill.
-These credits help offset your electricity costs during times when your panels aren’t producing enough power, like at night or during cloudy periods.
+When your solar panels produce more electricity than your home uses, the surplus flows to the utility grid and your meter runs backward, crediting your account.
+These credits offset electricity you draw from the grid when your panels aren’t producing enough power, such as at night or on cloudy days.

 Yes, solar panels increase home value in Louisville.
-Research from Zillow shows solar panels increase home value by 4.1% on average nationwide.
+Research shows that homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.